Coffee bags and sawdust – the next generation of kayaks, longboards and paddleboards

 One of Paper Province’s newest member companies is Melker of Sweden.
 Their vision is to be able to give sawdust and old coffee bags new life such as longboards, paddle boards and kayaks.

 Ever since Melker of Sweden started manufacturing outdoor products in 2015, the ambition has been to make it as environmentally friendly as possible.
 At the same time, you want to make unbeatable looking products.
 A combination that is exhausting to get.
-But with the help of paper from Paper Province and Sting Bioeconomy, as well as material and method development together with RISE Research Institutes of Sweden and the test facility The Wood Region, they have soon reached the goal: stylish, 3D-printed longboards, paddleboards and kayaks of bio-based material.
+But with the help of paper from Paper Province and Sting Bioeconomy, as well as material and method development together with RISE Research Institutes of Sweden and the test facility Circlab, they have soon reached the goal: stylish, 3D-printed longboards, paddleboards and kayaks of bio-based material.

 “Later, I see ahead of us that we manufacture several other types of products in the same way.
 Even bikes.
 The possibilities for product development are endless”, says Pelle Stafshede, CEO and creative director at Melker of Sweden.